python/typeshed/README.md

 - Lines contain the name of a top-level module, followed by a colon, a space, and a version range (for example: `symbol: 2.7-3.9`).

-Version ranges may be of the form "X.Y-A.B", "X.Y-", or "X.Y".
+Version ranges may be of the form "X.Y-A.B" or "X.Y-".
 The first form means that a module was introduced in version X.Y and last available in version A.B.
-The second and third forms are synonymous and mean that the module was introduced in version X.Y and is still available in the latest version of Python.
+The second form means that the module was introduced in version X.Y and is still available in the latest version of Python.

 Python versions before 2.7 are ignored, so any module that was already present in 2.7 will have "2.7" as its minimum version.
 Version ranges